“The pain is there; when you close one door on it,

 it knocks to come in somewhere else...”
 Irvin D. Yalom

 Trauma is a completely normal reaction to a situation or experience that is beyond our ability to cope.
 Trauma can be a single event such as a car accident, a sexual assault, witnessing a violent crime; or it can be complex trauma, where a person has experienced abuse or neglect over weeks, months or even years.
 Trauma can also be relational, such as with a child who perhaps had a caregiver who was unable to respond to their needs resulting in attachment injuries.
+Many folks who lived in homes where there was conflict, mental health challenges, or divorce, found that their experience was often quite frightening.
+For a young brain it's understandable that trauma has a low threshold - as we just don't have the agency or support as a child or the ability to put our experiences and feelings into words.

 Many people who have experienced trauma find that their nervous systems are often affected because their brain is trying harder to keep them safe.
 Our fight-flight-freeze-fawn response is our built-in automatic survival system and when we have experienced trauma, especially trauma in our younger years, those reactions can become very sensitive to triggers.
 Our brain just doesn’t recognize the difference between a trigger and a real threat and for some people they can become stuck in what seems like a permanent fear response.
-This fear response can manifest in many ways including anxiety, anger, suicidal ideation, substance use, relationship difficulties, and dissociation.
+This fear response can manifest in many ways including anxiety, anger, suicidal ideation, relationship difficulties, and dissociation.

 Symptoms of trauma can include: